-Areas bordering to Sonoma County are Cloverdale, Cotati, Healdsburg, Petaluma, Rohnert Park, Santa Rosa, Sebastopol, Sonoma, Windsor .
+Bordering Counties are Cloverdale, Cotati, Healdsburg, Petaluma, Rohnert Park, Santa Rosa, Sebastopol, Sonoma, Windsor .

 You can search online for Sonoma County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for California Birth Certificate, Marriage or Divorce Certificate, Death Certificate Applications to mail.

 Vital Records can also be found in the Local Registrar of Births and Deaths, 3313 Chanate Road, Santa Rosa, CA 95404; Office (707) 565-4700

 - U.S., Social Security Applications and Claims Index, 1936-2007

 - Social Security Death Index

 - USGenweb Archives California Marriage Project